-This year also in CAT 2018, QA (Quantitative Ability) will be a separate section.
-CAT Exam is scheduled to be conducted on November 25, 2018
+This year also in CAT 2021, QA (Quantitative Ability) will be a separate section.
+CAT Exam is scheduled to be conducted in November 2021

 The money borrowed or lent out for a certain period is called the principal or the sum.